mezhanglei/react-easy-formrender/README.md

 ### FormFieldProps
 1. Properties of form field controls, allowing nesting and array management, where `FormItemProps` are derived from the `props` of the `Form.Item` or `Form.List` components in [react-easy-formcore](https://github.com/mezhanglei/react-easy-formcore).
-2. The simple type attribute of the form field fully supports string expressions. for example `hidden: {{$form.xxx === xxx}}` means that a field value of the form is equal to a value, where `$form` represents the form value object
+2. The simple type attribute of the form field fully supports string expressions. for example `hidden: {{$formvalues.xxx === xxx}}` means that a field value of the form is equal to a value, where `$formvalues` represents the form value object
 The full props are as follows：
 ```javascript
 export interface FormFieldProps extends FormItemProps {